jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks/README.md

-ATTENTION if you are confused about what me and kristheamazing do we make our own ORIGINAL hacks from blooket and UPDATE older blooket hacks from our fellow blooket hackers incuding: glixzzy and goosterV.
+ATTENTION if you are confused about what me and kristheamazing do we make our own ORIGINAL hacks for blooket and UPDATE older blooket hacks from our fellow blooket hackers incuding: glixzzy and goosterV.